jmdaweb/inputLock/readme.md

 This addon has been developed by Jose Manuel Delicado.
 If you want to contact me, send an e-mail to jm.delicado@nvda.es, or open an issue on GitHub at https://github.com/jmdaweb/inputLock

 ## Changelog

+### Version 1.5

+* Added compatibility with recent NVDA releases.
+* New translations.

 ### Version 1.4